 - Visit the striking Red Stacked Pagoda

-- Watch a traditional water puppet show at the Thanglong Theatre
+- Watch a traditional water puppet show – skip the queues by booking your tickets online here.

 - Join in with a few (or lots) of beers at ‘Beer Corner” on Ta Hein Street